Monday, 24-Nov-2014 06:58:41 EST

 - Actions: Markup gives new image editing options in any viewer (Preview, Mail, ...).

 - Today: widgets to customize Notification Center.
 (In the Today window, besides the Edit button there's also ⓘ buttons on rollover.)

 - BetterTouchTool assigns more stuff to trackpads, etc. I use it to allow tapping in the corners to replace the Home & End keys (which don't exist on my new wireless keyboard), closing windows (⌘W), ⌘-click in Safari & Mail, & Enter Full Screen (⌃⌘F) elsewhere.

 - Meteo(rologist) is my favorite weather menu item.
-(It uses weather.com.
-I gave up on widgets: I don't even display Dashboard in Mission Control.)
+(I don't even display Dashboard in Mission Control.)